Dev Guide

 You can call the update callback multiple times in order to ensure the operation completes atomically.

-Checking if an object exists
+To check if an object exists in the key value store:

 if (await storage.kvStore.exists(`pending_order|${orderId}`)) {